nimadebi/apr-twitter-bot/README.md

 Notes:
 The maximum character limit of a tweet is 280 characters.
 So if the amount of pools grow bigger, the tweet text should be changed according to likings, which can also be done easily in main.py.
+Current generated tweet has 225 characters, with every pool being +- 18 chars.